wl-net/dataview-seattle911-notifier/README.md

 Dataview Seattle 911 Notifier
 ============================

 This script informs dataview of 911 activity in the Seattle area.

 Geofencing
 ----
-This script supports GEOJSON fencing to reduce the number of incidents reported to those of a particular area.
+This script supports GeoJSON fencing to reduce the number of incidents reported to those of a particular area.

 Address Monitoring